Gambling update: New licensing conditions seek to provide greater protection for consumers from 31 October 2018

 How can Ellis Jones help?

 Ellis Jones has a specialist betting disputes team to assist anyone who feels they have been treated unfairly by gambling firms and/or lost money as a result.
 We have experience of dealing with and resolving matters in a number of different ways, to include submitting complaints to betting companies, and working with the Independent Betting Adjudication Service or e-Commerce and Online Gaming and Regulation Assurance agency.
-Please call William Fox Bregman, Paul Kanolik or Henrietta Dunkley on 01202 525333 to discuss your case and how we may be able to assist you in recovering your losses or visit ut Betting, Gambling & Gaming page here.
+Please call William Fox Bregman or Paul Kanolik on 01202 525333 to discuss your case and how we may be able to assist you in recovering your losses or visit ut Betting, Gambling & Gaming page here.